 Notice that the hook’s there straight away in the intro, there’s only one verse before the chorus so you get to it as quickly as possible, and the chorus tends to repeat at the end, just to imprint the hook firmly in your mind.

 There are obvious exceptions to these formats.
 Ambient, trance, chill-out music and the like, are natural candidates.
-With these you can start at the beginning and work through to the end creating an evolving music form without any clear verse/chorus structure.
+With these, you can start at the beginning and work through to the end creating an evolving music form without any clear verse/chorus structure.
 Genres such as trance tend to build to a series of crescendos several times throughout the song.
-However, even these types of song often have a hook or two on which listeners can hang their hat.
+However, even these types of songs often have a hook or two on which listeners can hang their hats.

 Bearing in mind that the purpose of a song is to keep the listeners listening and not allow them to get bored, you need variety within the song.
 Simply strumming a guitar and singing verse/chorus/verse/chorus won’t cut the mustard unless you’re in a folk club.
 The usual method is to start with a simple arrangement and add to it as the song progresses.

 So, the first verse might consist of light drums, bass and rhythm guitar.
 As you move into the second verse you could add strings or a synth pad.
 A drum fill takes you into the chorus which would include busier drums, maybe some additional percussion, a fuller string arrangement and perhaps a lead line.
 When you dip back to the verse, you revert to the simpler arrangement.